quickcodes/quickcodes/README.md

 - 👋 Hi, I’m @quickcodes
 - 👀 I’m interested in coding and book reading
-- 🌱 I’m currently learning c
+- 🌱 I'm currently learning competitive coding and building own projects
 - 💞️ I’m looking to collaborate on mini projects
 - 📫 How to reach me through message